Silent Night (2012 film): Plot

 Aubrey attempts to interrogate Karsson, but he flees.
-Aubrey gives chase, and she is nearly killed but is narrowly saved by Sheriff Cooper later on both Aubrey and Cooper believe it is Santa portrayer Jim Epstein.
-The Killer arrives at Mayor Revie house murders him, his porn star daughter Tiffany, and her boyfriend Dennis.
+Aubrey gives chase, and she is nearly killed but is narrowly saved by Sheriff Cooper.
+Aubrey and Cooper suspect Santa portrayer Jim Epstein as the killer, who now kills Mayor Revie, his daughter Tiffany, and her boyfriend Dennis.
 During the town's annual Christmas parade, Aubrey searches for the killer but is unable to identify him among a crowd of men dressed in Santa Claus suits, though she arrests Jim when he flees from her.
-Aubrey goes to Karsson's motel room to arrest him, and is forced to kill him when he draws a gun.
+Aubrey goes to Karsson's motel room to arrest him and is forced to kill him when he draws a gun.

-Aubrey notices a gift box that contains a piece of coal, and recalls that both the station and her father had received the same gift.
-Aubrey arrives at her parents' home, only to find her father dead and her mother hiding in the closet.
-Meanwhile, the killer attacks the station, killing Cooper with a flamethrower, Giles with axe to the eye, and Jim beat to death with brass knuckles.
-Aubrey, along with the station secretary Brenda, are cornered by the killer inside the police station, where the killer tries to burn down the building with a homemade flamethrower.
+Aubrey notices a gift box that contains a piece of coal and recalls that both the station and her father had received the same gift.
+Aubrey arrives at her parents' home, only to find her father disemboweled and her mother hiding in the closet.
+Meanwhile, the killer attacks the station, killing Giles with an axe, torching Cooper with a flamethrower, and beating Jim to death with brass knuckles.
+Aubrey, along with the station secretary Brenda, are cornered inside the police station, where the killer tries to burn down the building with a homemade flamethrower.
 Aubrey is able to overpower the killer Santa and sets him on fire, leaving the station with Brenda.
-Unbeknownst to them, however, the killer manages to escape.
+Unbeknownst to them, the killer manages to survive and escape.

-It is later revealed that the killer Santa is Ronald Jones, Jr., owner of a local chimney cleaning and repair service, and he survived the flamethrower attack.
-During the hunt for the killer, Aubrey learns from Karsson that Ronald Sr. had crashed his ex-wife's Christmas party many years ago, burning her alive with the homemade flamethrower.
-Aubrey's father Hank was the deputy that responded to the situation and gunned him down causing the flamethrower to explode, burning him to death, only to find out that Ronald Jr. was in his father's truck watching the entire time.
+It is revealed that the killer Santa is Ronald Jones, Jr., owner of a local chimney cleaning and repair service.
+During the manhunt, Aubrey learned from Karsson that Ronald Sr. had crashed his ex-wife's Christmas party many years ago, burning her alive with the homemade flamethrower.
+Aubrey's father Hank was the deputy that responded to the situation and gunned him down, causing the flamethrower to explode, burning him to death, only to find out that Ronald Jr. was in his father's truck watching the entire time.
 The tragedy caused Ronald Jr. to go insane and seek revenge, dressing as Santa so he would not get caught during Cryer's Christmas festivities.
 The film ends with Ronald Jr leaving Cryer in his truck.